FmartinP99/BattAnimeZone_WebServer/README.md

 ### Blazor Web App (Webserver Only) written in C# with .NET8

-This is a project I am working on in order to learn Blazor.
 For now it is only capable for searching for animes, and display information on them as well as on studios.
 The program uses string-similarity comparsion to find similar animes for the <br> searched-string so there's no need for an exact search term.